 An odd request

 Well, now my second huge-cast play is out, and I have even higher hopes for it.
-This one is titled Bringing Down the House and, like that other play, it has a cast of 38 (7M, 5F, plus 26 roles that can be any and extras).
+This one is titled Bringing Down the House and it has an only slightly smaller cast of 38 (7M, 5F, plus 26 roles that can be any and extras).
 The play is about a struggling theater company that's forced to throw together a show in just two hours when they learn that the theater they rented is about to get demolished.

 Sound crazy?
 It is.
 But there's an added twist that makes this one irresistible.
 Belmont Day School requested that it be a musical without songs.